cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 1. Get all instances
 2. Get a specific instance
 3. Get all instances with human readable fields
+4. Get all instances in `csv` format
-4. Get all instances associated with a specific parent instance
+5. Get all instances associated with a specific parent instance
 5. Get all instances matching the search criteria

 #### Get all instances